History of Manchester: City of Manchester

 Under the Local Government Act 1972, the City of Manchester, with the addition of the civil parish of Ringway, became on 1 April 1974 one of the ten Metropolitan Boroughs of the newly created Metropolitan county of Greater Manchester.

 In 1986 Greater Manchester County Council was abolished by the Local Government Act 1985 and most of its functions were devolved to the ten boroughs, making them effectively unitary authorities.
-Some of the County Council's functions were taken over by joint bodies such as a passenger transport authority, and joint fire, police and waste disposal authorities.
+Some of the County Council's functions were taken over by joint bodies such as a passenger transport authority, and joint fire, police, and waste disposal authorities.

-In one of its most noted acts, Manchester City Council carried a resolution in 1980 to create the UK's first Nuclear Free Zone The Peace Gardens were later constructed on a small piece of land in St. Peters Square.
+In one of its most noted acts, Manchester City Council carried a resolution in 1980 to create the UK's first Nuclear Free Zone The Peace Gardens were later constructed on a small piece of land in Lincoln Square.

 Greater Manchester

 Before 1974 the area of Greater Manchester was split between Cheshire and Lancashire with numerous parts being independent county boroughs.
 The area was informally known as "SELNEC", for "South East Lancashire North East Cheshire".
 Also, small parts of the West Riding of Yorkshire (around Saddleworth) and Derbyshire were covered.

 SELNEC had been proposed by the Redcliffe-Maud Report of 1969 as a "metropolitan area".
 This had roughly the same northern boundary as today's Greater Manchester but covered much more territory in north-east Cheshire – including Macclesfield and Warrington.
 It also covered Glossop in Derbyshire.

 In 1969 a SELNEC Passenger Transport Authority was set up, which covered an area smaller than the proposed SELNEC, but different from the eventual Greater Manchester.

 Although the Redcliffe-Maud report was rejected by the Conservative Party government after it won the 1970 general election, it was committed to local government reform and accepted the need for a county based on Manchester.
 Its original proposal was much smaller than the Redcliffe-Maud Report's SELNEC, but further fringe areas such as Wilmslow, Warrington and Glossop were trimmed from the edges and included instead in the shire counties.
 The metropolitan county of Greater Manchester was eventually established in 1974.

 Greater Manchester's representative county council was abolished in 1986, following the Local Government Act 1985.
 However, Greater Manchester is still a metropolitan county and ceremonial county.